+Have you ever wondered how to make a magic seed star?
+This garden activity for kids is the perfect and fun way to introduce growing plants to kids!
 Our adventure in Garden Camp continues this week.
 Yesterday I highlighted the super easy DIY Planter we made in class.
 We are enjoying every minute of getting our hands dirty, exploring the garden and learning a ton about our earth!
 Here is one sweet activity we did earlier this week.
 Thank you Seattle Tilth and your amazing Children’s Gardening Camp for the ideas and inspiration.

-Activity – Magic Seed Star
+How to Make a Magic Seed Star

 - Newspaper or Paper